adunham95/TreeApp-Capstone/README.md

 Full width that should have a css-width of 100% should be no less than 640px to keep the same resoultion.

 ### Issues/Pain Points
 When creating and icon for the the app create it as a 512px X 512px PNG and place it in the resources folder with the name icon.png.
-Run > ionic resources --icon > and it will generate the needed icons for both OS's.
+Run _ionic resources --icon_ and it will generate the needed icons for both OS's.

-### Additional Issues
+When updating the app on the Play Store make sure you are updating the config.xml to a higher version number, or Google will not accept the APK.

 Made Using http://prose.io